Accessibility Statement for St Cecilia’s Hall

 Website accessibility statement inline with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

-This website is run by the Museums and Galleries team at the University of Edinburgh.
-We want as many people as possible to be able to use this website.
+This website is run by, Library and University Collections Directorate, Information Services Group at the University of Edinburgh.
+We want as many people as possible to be able to use this application.
 For example, that means you should be able to:

-• navigate most of the wesbite using speech recognition software;
+• Navigate through most parts of the site using voice recognition software e.g., Dragon

 Customising the website